LazyAGI/LazyLLM/docs/en/Cookbook/multimodal_robot.md

 musician = pipeline(base.share().prompt(musician_prompt), TrainableModule('musicgen-small'))
 ```

-Here, we use the non-context manager usage of `pipeline` (for context manager usage, see: [Painting Master](painting_master.md)).
-This is essentially an extension of the code from the previous section [Painting Master](painting_master.md).
+Here, we use the non-context manager usage of `pipeline`
+(This section essentially follows the code from the previous section [Painting Master](painting_master.md), which uses the [Pipeline][lazyllm.flow.Pipeline] context manager.

 For the remaining multimodal models, we can simply call them by specifying their names: